davidhu3141/ArcApproxByEllipse/README.md

 I do not know whether this approach fits real woodworking needs or construction scenarios, but building this project feels like a fun way to explore relationships between ellipses and circles.
 It may even turn out to be helpful for someone, so I decided to try it.

-An Archimedean ellipse trammel means that you drill two nails into a wooden bar (green line below), attach a pen at another point (black dot), and let the nails slide along two perpendicular grooves (red and blue dots).
+An Archimedean ellipse trammel means that you drill two nails into a wooden rod (green line below), attach a pen at another point (black dot), and let the nails slide along two perpendicular grooves (red and blue dots).
 The pen will trace an ellipse.
 The ellipse semi-major/minor axes are just the distances from the pen to each nail.

 The figure below shows the case where the pen is between the two nails.